mvila/event-emitter-mixin/README.md

 Features:
 - Usual `on()`, `off()` and `emit()` methods.
 - Listeners can be defined at any level in the prototype chain.
-Thus, a listener defined in the prototype of a class prototype is shared by all instances of that class.
+Thus, a listener defined in the prototype of a class will be shared by all instances of that class.
-- Listeners can be ES7 `async` functions and it is possible to wait their completion using `await obj.emit('event')`.
+- Listeners can be ES7 `async` functions and it is possible to wait their completion using the `await` keyword.

 ## Installation